Akihabara: 10 Best Things to Do in Otaku Heaven

 3. Kanda Myojin Shrine

 If you are looking for some historical places to visit in this buzzing town, Kanda Myojin Shrine might be the perfect place to experience the more traditional aspect of Japan.
 It is a Shinto shrine established in 730, making it the oldest shrines in Tokyo!
-It enshrines three different deities; the god of marriage tie Onamuchinomikoto (大己貴命), the god of business prosperity Sukunahikonanomikoto (少彦名命) and the god of expelling evil Tairanomasakadonomikoto (平将門命).
-It is one of the most powerful shrines and frequently patronised by large numbers of people.
-The shrine also stages (parts of) the Kanda Festival, one of the biggest Shinto festivals.
+It enshrines three different deities; the god of marriage Onamuchinomikoto (大己貴命), the god of business prosperity Sukunahikonanomikoto (少彦名命), and the god of expelling evil Tairanomasakadonomikoto (平将門命).
+It is one of the most powerful shrines and frequently visited by large numbers of people.
+The shrine also stages some parts of the Kanda Festival, one of the biggest Shinto festivals.
 It is also visited by many tourists and anime fans because of its accessible location and the collaboration with famous anime characters!

 Kanda Myojin Shrine Official Website